SEATTLE — Eli Allison's passion is cars. But you don't call your garage Repair Revolution unless you're trying to change more than the oil.

 “It's a place where I can be myself, where I don't have to worry about trying to be something that I'm not.
-Someone that I'm not,” says Fino-Fugate.
+Someone that I'm not,” said Fino-Fugate.

 Both Allison and Fino-Fugate are both former social workers who want to empower customers by teaching basic car maintenance.

-“This industry would have you believe that it's all a mystery and no one can do this and that's just not true,” says Allison.
+“This industry would have you believe that it's all a mystery and no one can do this and that's just not true,” said Allison.

 Allison has a staff of eight, but every month brings applications from around the country from more mechanics who want to join the revolution.

-“I would love it if I could train all of those folks that have this passion and have all these apprentices but from a financial perspective I can't do it,” says Allison.
+“I would love it if I could train all of those folks that have this passion and have all these apprentices but from a financial perspective I can't do it,” said Allison.

 It takes a lot of pushing before something moves in the right direction, but at Repair Revolution, Allison has put together a team with the right drive.